-- Arabic Professors Christopher Melchert (MT), Mohamed-Salah Omri (HT) and Julia Bray (TT)
+- Arabic Professor Julia Bray

-- Chinese Professor Henrietta Harrison
+- Chinese Professors Robert Chard (MT) and Henrietta Harrison (HT and TT)

-- Egyptology and Ancient Near Eastern Studies Professor Maren Schentuleit
+- Egyptology and Ancient Near Eastern Studies Professors Frances Reynolds (MT/HT) and Jacob

+Dahl (TT)

-- Hebrew Studies and BA in Jewish Studies Professor Alison Salvesen
+- Hebrew and Jewish Studies Professor Alison Salvesen

 - Japanese Professor Bjarke Frellesvig

-- Persian Professor Edmund Herzeg
+- Persian Dr James White

-- Sanskrit Dr John Lowe
+- Sanskrit Dr Victor D'Avella

 - Turkish Dr Aslı Niyazioğlu

 If you are not sure who to contact, please email the Academic Administrator (Undergraduate Studies) or Senior Academic Administrator and we will direct your email to the relevant person.
-If you have a query relating to registration, matriculation, graduation, or University cards, you will need to contact your college.
+If you have a query relating to registration, matriculation, graduation, or University cards, you will need to contact your College.